-Should checking phone records after serious crashes be standard practice?
+Should Checking Phone Records After Serious Crashes Be Standard Practice?

-Nationally, nearly 3,200 people were killed and around 431,000 were injured in crashes involving distracted drivers in 2014.
+We syndicate a portion of the column on Streetsblog after it comes out online; you can read the remainder on the Reader's website or in print.]
 In September 2006, Matthew Wilhelm, a 25-year-old mechanical engineering graduate who worked for Caterpillar, was cycling on the shoulder of a two-lane highway east of Urbana when he was fatally struck from behind.
+Police said the driver, 19-year-old Jennifer Stark, was downloading a ringtone on her cell phone at the time, and she was so far off the road that she hit Wilhelm with the driver's side of the car.

 Add your comments below